Table of Contents

 Places to go on a Sri Lanka 14 days itinerary

-I wanted to publish this Sri Lanka tour itinerary for a long time but in front of the busy schedule, I had to postpone it many times.
-At last, I was able to put all my thought about a 14 days Sri Lanka itinerary into this blog post.
+I wanted to publish this Sri Lanka tour itinerary for a long time but in front of my busy schedule, I had to postpone it many times.
+At last, I was able to put all my thought about a 14-day Sri Lanka itinerary into this blog post.
 I wanted to write this blog post because I receive many emails from readers with questions like “What is the best program for a Sri Lanka two weeks trip?”, “What is the best program for 14 days in Sri Lanka?”, “What is the best Sri Lanka itinerary for 14 days?”.

-At first, most people think that travelling in Sri Lanka is difficult and complicated… a chaotic traffic system, little information about the travel routes and most of all a lot of uncertainty on the island.
+At first, most people think that travelling in Sri Lanka is difficult and complicated… a chaotic traffic system, little information about the travel routes, and most of all a lot of uncertainty on the island.
 Even though it seems a bit difficult to travel in Sri Lanka, it is not essentially being like that, with careful planning.
-At the completion of this Sri Lanka two week itinerary, you will understand how easy to travel in Sri Lanka with the proper itinerary.
+At the completion of this Sri Lanka two-week itinerary, you will understand how easy to travel in Sri Lanka with the proper itinerary.

-This Sri Lanka two week itinerary is carefully planned with the intention to provide a memorable experience for travellers.
-So far Seerendipity tours have organized this Sri Lanka two week itinerary for many foreign travellers and received very good comments on the trip.
+This Sri Lanka two-week itinerary is carefully planned with the intention to provide a memorable experience for travellers.
+So far Seerendipity tours have organized this Sri Lanka two-week itinerary for many foreign travellers and received very good comments on the trip.